As we’re approaching the end of the year, I obviously can’t help but think about what I’d like to do better (or not at all) next year.

-With this in mind, I’ve come up with my short list of resolutions for better and hopefully more profitable freelancing.
+With this in mind, I’ve come up with my short list of resolutions for more profitable freelancing.

 1. Be even more selective about freelance work:

-My workload is such that I now work for two or three clients a year.
+My workload is such that I now work with two or three clients a year.

-When you consider that I spend a minimum of 4 months writing a book, I simply can’t fully immerse myself in the experience of writing and researching for more than one person at a time.
-It isn’t fair on my client, me, or my family – they’d never see me.
+When you consider that I spend a minimum of 4/5 months writing a book, I simply can’t fully immerse myself in the experience of writing and researching for more than one person at a time.
+It isn’t fair on my client, on me, or my family.

 So, given that I’m spending so much time working for someone, I need to ensure we’re a good fit and this of course takes a good deal of forethought.

-You should be having conversations a year, six months, or at the very least, three months in advance, so that you know what your next project is.
+You should be having conversations a year, six months, or at the very least, three months in advance, so that you know what your projects are for the forthcoming year.

-You should also be working hard at gleaning retainers, so that you have something ticking over in between and/or after each project.
+You should also be working hard at gleaning retainers, so that you have something ticking over in between and after each project.

 This has worked really well for me these past couple of years.
-I’ll be doing more of the same this year.
+I’ll be doing more of the same next year.

 2. Get health(ier):